raphaelmar/escph_reading_club/README.md

 # European School of Copenhagen Reading club

 The European School of Copenhagen is a multicultural and multilingual school, where students are encouraged to develop skills that allow them to thrive in a diverse environment by promoting their use of languages.
 Reading is an essential part of this process.
 The aim of the Reading Club is to provide students with a place where they can share a review of their favourite stories with their peers and can search for new reading ideas based on their peers' positive experiences to promote reading.
-The site is in English as it is the official communication language of the shcool, but the reviews and the reviewed books can be in the language of their choice, the other official languages of the school being French, German and Danish.
+The site is in English as it is the official communication language of the school, but the reviews and the reviewed books can be in the language of their choice, the other official languages of the school being French, German and Danish.

 ## UX